High-order regularization dealing with ill-conditioned robot localization problems: Introduction

+This work focuses on ill-conditioned problems with a tractable inverse mapping.
 This paper proposes a high-order regularization method to solve ill-conditioned problems and get stable numerical solutions to robot localization tasks.
 The main contributions of this work are summarized as follows. \begin{enumerate} \item A new high-order regularization method is constructed.
 The proposed high-order regularization method explains and overcomes the over-smoothing problem in the Tikhonov regularization.
 It also bridges the least square method and the Tikhonov regularization method mathematically by approximating the inverse of a matrix.
-According to the approximation expression of the matrix inverse, the lower bound and the upper bound of the approximation residual are provided, which is used to derive the error bounds of the high-order regularization solutions, as well as the error bounds of the Tikhonov regularization solutions as TR is proven to be a low-order case of high-order regularization. \item We provide a new relaxation method for selecting the regularization matrix.
-The presented relaxation method is used to improve the numerical stability of the algorithm by modifying the condition number using the regularization matrix. \item We construct one a priori criterion to obtain the optimal regularization matrix for the proposed high-order regularization method.
+According to the approximation expression of the matrix inverse, the lower bound and the upper bound of the approximation residual are provided, which is used to derive the error bounds of the high-order regularization solutions, as well as the error bounds of the Tikhonov regularization solutions as TR is proven to be a low-order case of high-order regularization. \item We provide a new restructuring method for simplifying the selection of the regularization matrix.
+The presented simplification method is used to improve the numerical stability of the algorithm by modifying the condition number using the regularization matrix. \item We construct one \emph{a priori} criterion to obtain the optimal regularization matrix for the proposed high-order regularization method.
 The regularization matrix is explicitly and directly calculated according to the proposed criterion.
 The closed-form solution of the optimal regularization matrix under the criterion is also provided for some cases. \item Two bias-correction methods are provided to drive a possible unbiased high-order regularization. \item A bias-correction algorithm with a sliding window for the robot localization problems is proposed, and the ill-conditioned situation for the robot localization problem is discussed. \item The implementation of the high-order regularization method and the bias-correction algorithm for robot localization in 3D environments are also presented. \end{enumerate}